toychicken/lrg.io/content/quick-fox.md

 Originally bashed together because of an [odd thread on Mastodon](https://mathstodon.xyz/@TeaKayB/111264213075996921).
 Now, however, presented in the form of a page on this very site.

-This one is [completely free for you to use](https://creativecommons.org/publicdomain/zero/1.0/) - any way you like.
+The Quick Fox is [completely free for you to use](https://creativecommons.org/publicdomain/zero/1.0/) - any way you like.
 It is certainly improvable :smile: